nekketsuuu/rill-dockerfiles/README.md

 ./a.out
 ```

-### Use the Container as a Compiler
+### Container as a Compiler

-You can use this container as a Rill compiler by using the following function on bash.
+You can use this container as the Rill compiler by the following function on bash.

 ``` bash
 rillc () {